 The majority of financial assets subject to CECL are resale agreements, securities borrowed, customer fails, non-customer fails, unsettled trade receivables, and margin receivables.
 The Company applied the collateralized maintenance method to resale agreements and determined a CECL provision was not required.
-Qualitative methods are applied to securities borrowed, customer fails, unsettled trade receivables, margin receivables and the other remaining assets where there is no history of significant credit losses and reasonable expectation of minimal future credit losses with any potential measurement of credit losses being immaterial.
-The Company has elected to exclude accrued interest receivable from the amortized cost basis of financial instruments used to measure expected credit losses.
+Qualitative methods are applied to securities borrowed, non-customer fails, unsettled trade receivables, margin receivables and the other remaining assets where there is no history of significant credit losses and reasonable expectation of minimal future credit losses with any potential measurement of credit losses being immaterial.
+The Company has elected to not measure an allowance for credit losses for accrued interest receivable.
 Accrued interest receivable balances are charged off against interest income when the related financial instrument is placed on nonaccrual status.

-No CECL allowance against outstanding balances were deemed necessary at September 30, 2023.
+No CECL allowance against outstanding balances were deemed necessary at September 30, 2024.